unraid/docs/docs/unraid-os/manual/storage-management.md

      drive is updated accordingly, so the data cannot be easily recovered.
-   - Explanatory note: "Since you are going to clear the drive anyway, why do I have to empty it?
-And what is the purpose of this strange clear-me folder?"
+   - Explanatory note: "Since you are going to clear the drive anyway, why do I have to empty it?"
 Yes, it seems a bit draconian to require the drive to be empty since we're about to clear and empty it in the script, but we're trying to be absolutely certain we don't cause data loss.
 In the past, some users misunderstood the procedure, and somehow thought we would preserve their data while clearing the drive!
-This way, by requiring the user to remove all data, and then add an odd marker, there cannot be any accidents or misunderstandings and data loss.
+This way, by requiring the user to remove all data, there cannot be any accidents or misunderstandings and data loss.

 The procedure is as follows: